 The main objective is determining how much your property is actually worth on the market.
 Have an “experienced” REALTOR® prepare a Comparative Market Analysis Report to research recent sale prices of similar properties in the neighborhood.
 Choose a REALTOR® who has lived through all market trends and conditions.
 Find someone with experience or someone that has a mentor with that experience to guide them.

 2) What happens at closing?

-A final walk through of the property will be arranged through the REALTOR® for the new buyer, commonly done within 24 hours of the possession date.
+A final walk-through of the property will be arranged through the REALTOR® for the new buyer, commonly done within 24 hours of the possession date.
 You will leave all your keys, appliance manuals, garage door openers etc. on the kitchen counter for the new owners.
-Ask your REALTOR® about the timing and any other instructions you will need to know about closing day.
+Ask your REALTOR® about the timing and any other instructions you will need to know about the closing day.

 3) How do I prepare my house for sale?